 Experience working with complexes of proteins with cofactors as RNA, DNA and/or nucleosomes, including structure-function study in vitro.

-Experience with complementing approaches for structural study, as SAXS or cross-linking with mass spectrometry (XL-MS).
+Experience with complementing approaches for structural study, as SAXS or cross-linking mass spectrometry (XL-MS).